+Aı ınual Change from Percent

-Year Ann ual Amount nge from ior Year Percent Change
+Year An nount Prior Year Change

+2012 \$ 14,284 \$ 1,452 11%

-2011 \$ 12,832 \$ 3,524 38%
+2011 12,832 3,524 38%

 2010 9,308 1,834 25%

-2009 7,474

-Service and other revenue increased by 38% for 2011, compared to 2010.
-This increase is primarily due to higher levels of service and contract work from direct product sales and from professional fees associated with PowerHouse and other CPS sales.
+Service and other revenue increased by 11% for 2012, compared to 2011.
+This increase is primarily due to higher levels of service and contract work from direct product sales and from professional fees associated with modular infrastructure solution sales.
 For these customers we provide a full power solution, including site preparation, installation of an entire power solution and provision of all products required to provide a turnkey product to the end user often including maintenance services.
 We also had increased service revenues from maintenance contracts and repair related activities as our increasing install base of UPS customers provides greater opportunities to generate such revenues.
 In situations where we make sales through our OEM channel, it is typical for the OEM to provide these types of services to their end-user customers directly, so these revenue sources do not exist on our OEM sales.
-We anticipate that service and other revenue will continue to grow with product revenue, particularly as our PowerHouse system revenue grows, and as our installed base of UPS product expands, because as more units are sold to customers, more installation, startup and maintenance services will be required.